menzHSE/mlx-cifar-10-cnn/README.md

 # mlx-cifar-10-cnn
 Small CIFAR-10 / CIFAR-100 CNN implementation in Apple mlx.
 Used to try-out the first public version of https://github.com/ml-explore/mlx.
 It heavily borrows from the CIFAR example in https://github.com/ml-explore/mlx-examples

+See https://github.com/menzHSE/torch-cifar-10-cnn for (more or less) the same model being trained using PyTorch.

 # Requirements
 * Machine with Apple SoC (M1/M2/M3)
 * mlx (https://github.com/ml-explore/mlx), tested with version 0.0.6.